oslabs-beta/Kafmira/README.md

 ## Setup

-1. KafMira requires an Apache Kafka Instance connected to Prometheus, via a JMX Exporter
+1. KafMira requires an Apache Kafka instance connected to Prometheus, via a JMX Exporter
-2. To allow Consumer and Producer metrics to display properly please ensure that your prometheus.yml targets are setup using the following parameters:
+2. To allow **Consumer** and **Producer** metrics to display properly, please ensure that your prometheus.yml targets are setup using the following parameters:
-      - Producers to be monitored are labeled with job_name : 'producer'
+      - **Producers** to be monitored are labeled with job_name : 'producer'
-      - Consumers to be monitored are labeled with job_name : 'consumer'
+      - **Consumers** to be monitored are labeled with job_name : 'consumer'
 3. To download our desktop application, navigate to our website and download the appropriate file for your OS.
-      - If you are using the desktop application, you may need to configure your privacy or security settings to allow the application to open without being             verified.)
+      - If you are using the desktop application, you may need to configure your privacy or security settings to allow the application to open without being             verified
       - Alternatively, you can also clone the repository directly from GitHub and run these commands in your terminal:
             - npm install
             - npm run watch